Cosmetic Dentistry in Maple Valley

 Inlays and Onlays

-Inlays and onlays are made of porcelain, tooth-colored resins, or gold and used as a conservative way to treat decay or other types of tooth damage.
+Inlays and onlays are made of porcelain, tooth-colored resins, or gold and used as a conservative way to treat larger areas of decay or other types of tooth damage.
 In some cases, they may even be used instead of a crown.

 Application of Inlays and Onlays